List of Roblox games: Sonic Speed Simulator

-Sonic Speed Simulator is a Sonic the Hedgehog incremental platform game developed by Gamefam Studios in association with Sega of America.
+Sonic Speed Simulator is a Sonic the Hedgehog incremental platform game developed by Gamefam in association with Sega of America.
 Within the game, the player is required to level up by moving around and collecting Chaos Orbs to run faster and jump higher.
 The game was initially launched on April 13, 2022 as a paid beta game, costing 50 Robux to access, and officially released as free-to-play three days later.
 Reaching 70 million plays and 275,000 concurrent players in the first week of its release, it broke the record for the largest launch on Roblox, and it would reach 500 million visits in its first four months.
 It eventually became the first branded game with one billion visits in August 2024.

 SpongeBob Simulator

-SpongeBob Simulator is a SpongeBob SquarePants incremental game developed by Gamefam Studios in association with Nickelodeon and Paramount Global.
+SpongeBob Simulator is a SpongeBob SquarePants incremental game developed by Gamefam in association with Nickelodeon and Paramount Global.
 The player controls their avatar or a character from the franchise and journeys Bikini Bottom collecting doubloons and rubies through the use of their "buddies".
 Buddies collect the currencies for the player which the player can use to purchase various items, such as a boat mount, additional buddy slots, and the Octuple Clam Open, allowing simultaneous opening of eight clams.
 A paid beta of the game was released on September 9, 2023.
 With an original set release date of January 26, 2024, the game was later rescheduled to launch a week later on February 2, 2024.

-Star Baker
+Steal a Brainrot

-Star Baker is a cooking competition game based on the television show The Great British Bake Off.
-Developed by Metavision, the game allows players to play their localized versions of Bake Off, such as the German and Italian versions of the show.
+Steal a Brainrot is an idle game developed by SpyderSammy (also known as Sammy).
+The game centers around buying and stealing Brainrots—characters drawn from the Italian brainrot memes.
+Owned by DoBig Studios, Steal a Brainrot is the only Roblox game to have surpassed 25 million concurrent users (CCU) and is the second to have surpassed 20 million CCU, the first being Grow a Garden.
+The game was popularized on social media, where users have shared strategy tips and viral clips of upset children who had lost their Brainrots.